 - A disproportionate number of young black males

-The U.S. Leads the World’s Developed Countries in Police Killings of Civilians—by a Lot!
+The U.S. Leading in Police Killings of Civilians

 Among the world’s developed countries, the United States has a shockingly higher incidence of civilians being killed by police.
 Police killings of U.S. civilians occur at a rate of 311 killings per 100 million population annually; the next highest was Australia, with a rate of only 21 per 100 million population!